-The Body of Christ, the bread of heaven.
-Amen.
+The congregation is dismissed, now being spiritually renewed to go out into the world to proclaim and to live out the expectations of the Kingdom of God.
 The Blood of Christ, the cup of salvation.
 Amen.

 During the ministration of Communion, hymns, psalms, or anthems may be sung.